TheNando/bhe-code-exercise/Development Journal.md

 - A caching or memoization strategy seems required for efficiency as the tests will run multiple assertions
 - Pre-allocating arrays may have a marginal benefit considering how large the data sets are
 - JS generators would seem pragmatic to yield/revisit long a running prime search.
 I also really like Douglas Crockford's generator-alternative pattern from his book "How JavaScript Works".
 However, I would end up abandoning this idea in favor of a more straight forward and compact solution.

+## Update - Day 2

+Taking another look at the project with fresh eyes, I decided to make two updates.

+1. Swap out all the babel overhead for a simple two-line update to the npm scripts.
+2. I did replace all the babel deps with a single ts-jest dep.
+This is only used for providing TS compatibility to VS Code.
+The test script only needs tsc now.
+3. Adjust some comments.
+Add a small console log to inform about the upfront wait.